damonzon/COVID-19-US-County-Hotspots/README.md

 # COVID-19-US-County-Hotspots

-These analyses are base on the New York Times Data.
+These analyses are based on the New York Times Data.

-The following line of codee loads the data into Rstudio.
+The following line of code loads the data into R and Rstudio.

 https://raw.github.com/nytimes/covid-19-data/master/us-counties.csv